XMight/js-snowflake/README.md

 Currently the code is not separated from HTML for easier development, however in the future it will be.

 There are many parameters you can influence, and gradually I will make it easier to understand what they do and how to use them.

+To see the DEMO in action, please visit: https://xmight.github.io